LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 in our names.

 It is important to distinguish *instance* variables of a class and *local* variables.
-While a local variable is only accessible inside the one method where it was declared, the class fields  ``num`` and ``denom`` are in scope *anywhere inside the class code for constructors and instance methods*, as long as the object is in use.
+A local variable is only accessible inside the one method where it was declared, and is destroyed at the end of the method.
+However the class fields  ``num`` and ``denom`` are remembered by C# as long as the object is in use.
 This is a totally new situation.
 We repeat:

 .. note::